High School

 • Teacher: Jon Streeter

-The Bible is the most influential book ever written, and for obvious reasons—it shares the Truth of God’s Word and the pathway to salvation through Jesus Christ our Lord.
+The Bible is the most popular and influential book ever written, and for obvious reasons—it shares the Truth of God’s Word and the pathway to salvation through Jesus Christ our Lord.
 And yet, for many Christians, the Bible is a mysterious book filled with stories that boggle the mind, prophecies which confuse even the brightest reader, and letters to people long-dead that are difficult to apply to modern life.
-This class will unpack the words of Scripture in a clear and relatable way for high school students and show them how the Word of God is far more than just something heard on Sundays and forgotten by lunchtime.
+This class will unpack the mysteries of the Bible in a clear and relatable way for high school students and show them how the Word of God is far more than just something heard on Sundays and forgotten by lunchtime.
 The Word is “living and active, sharper than any two-edged sword” (Hebrews 4:12 ESV).

-This class will not be taught from a denominational or doctrinaire standpoint, and students from all backgrounds are welcome and encouraged to bring their beliefs and ask questions during class.
+Bible class will not be taught from a denominational or doctrinaire standpoint, and students from all backgrounds are welcome and encouraged to bring their beliefs and ask questions during class.
 Whether a student comes from a traditional Catholic or Lutheran church, attends evangelical or non-denominational services, or is irregular in church attendance or unsure of their spiritual beliefs, all are welcome here.
 The Truth of Scripture will be proclaimed each afternoon in Bible class, but it will be presented as God intended: with love for all and not with judgment.

 Interspersed throughout the year will be a number of what Mr. Streeter calls “Ask Anything” days.
 Students will be informed when one of these days is approaching, and for the full hour they may ask any question about any spiritual or cultural topic they wish.
 Mr. Streeter cannot promise absolute answers to these questions (as he has been stumped more than once by Ask Anythings in the past), but he will always direct students back to the Bible and to God’s Truth as they seek answers to life’s deepest and most meaningful questions.

-• Teacher: Sarah Schoen
+• Teacher: Jodi Schwartz

 • Teacher: Jon Streeter